api3dao/contracts/docs/contracts/api3-server-v1/airseekerregistry.md

 # AirseekerRegistry

-All API3 [data feeds](../../glossary.md#data-feed) are served over the [Api3ServerV1](./api3serverv1.md) contract.
+[Base feeds](../../glossary.md#base-feed) are served over the [Api3ServerV1](./api3serverv1.md) contract.
-[Airseeker](../../glossary.md#airseeker) is a piece of API3 data feed infrastructure that pushes [API provider](../../glossary.md#api-provider)-[signed data](../../glossary.md#signed-data) to Api3ServerV1 when the conditions specified on AirseekerRegistry are satisfied.
+[Airseeker](../../glossary.md#airseeker) is a piece of API3 infrastructure that pushes [API provider](../../glossary.md#api-provider)-[signed data](../../glossary.md#signed-data) to Api3ServerV1 when the conditions specified on AirseekerRegistry are satisfied.
 In other words, AirseekerRegistry is an on-chain configuration file for Airseeker.
 This is preferred for two reasons:

 - The reconfiguration of data feed infrastructure through a redeployment or an API call is error-prone and should be avoided.
   On-chain reconfiguration is preferable because it can be restricted according to rules enforced by a contract (e.g., a multisig would require a specific number of signatures), which may reduce the probability of errors and severity of consequences.
 - The on-chain reconfiguration can be integrated to other contracts to streamline the process.
-  For example, [Api3MarketV2](./api3marketv2.md) automatically updates AirseekerRegistry based on user payments, removing the need for any manual steps.
+  For example, [Api3MarketV2](./api3marketv2.md) automatically updates AirseekerRegistry based on user payments made over the [API3 Market](../../glossary.md#api3-market) frontend, removing the need for any manual steps.

 ## How Airseeker uses AirseekerRegistry

 Airseeker periodically checks if any of the active data feeds on AirseekerRegistry needs to be updated (according to the on-chain state and respective [update parameters](../../glossary.md#update-parameters)), and updates the ones that do.
 `activeDataFeed()` is used for this, which returns all data that Airseeker needs about a data feed with a specific index.
-To reduce the number of RPC calls, Airseeker batches these calls using `multicall()`.
+To reduce the number of RPC calls, Airseeker batches these calls using [SelfMulticall](../utils/selfmulticall.md)'s `multicall()`.
-The first of these multicalls includes an `activeDataFeedCount()` call, which tells Airseeker how many multicalls it should make to fetch data for all active data feeds (e.g., if Airseeker is making calls in batches of 10 and there are 44 active data feeds, 5 multicalls would need to be made).
+The first of these multicalls includes an `activeDataFeedCount()` call, which tells Airseeker how many multicalls it should make to fetch data for all active data feeds (e.g., if Airseeker is making calls in batches of 10 and there are 44 active data feeds, 5 multicalls would need to be made.)

 In the case that the active data feeds change (in that they become activated/deactivated) while Airseeker is making these multicalls, Airseeker may fetch the same feed in two separate batches, or miss a data feed.
-This is deemed acceptable, assuming that active data feeds will not change very frequently and Airseeker will run its update loop very frequently (meaning that any missed data feed will be handled on the next iteration).
+This is deemed acceptable, assuming that active data feeds will not change very frequently and Airseeker will run its update loop very frequently (meaning that any missed data feed will be handled on the next iteration.)

 Let us go over what `activeDataFeed()` returns.